 Third, my father was diagnosed with neuroendocrine pancreatic cancer.
 Note: We also lost my grandmother years ago from pancreatic cancer.
 Notice the pattern?

 Then much to our amazement it didn’t end there.
-The fourth occurred when I went to the doctors with stomach pain thinking it was stress, had a CT Scan, and later found out that I have a neuroendocrine pancreatic cyst sitting on the tail of my pancreas, same place as my father’s tumor.
+The fourth occurred when I went to the doctors with stomach pain thinking it was stress, had a CT Scan, and later found out that I have a very small neuroendocrine pancreatic cyst sitting on the head of my pancreas.
+What a coincidence.

-Our family was baffled over how this could happen because neither my father nor I have ever smoked, and we rarely drink alcohol which are the primary drivers for pancreatic cancer and cysts.
-However, my surgeon believes that it may be realistic to assume that we carry a gene that makes us prone to this extremely rare type of neuroendocrine disease.
-In the end we decided against genetic testing because we are already beyond this stage and feel it’s not worth the cost.
+Our family was baffled over how this could happen because neither my father or I have ever smoked, and we rarely drink alcohol which are the primary drivers for pancreatic cancer.
+However, this particular type of neuroendocrine pancreatic cancer only makes up about 1 or 2 percent of all pancreatic cancer cases.
+My surgeon believes that it may be realistic to assume that we carry a gene that makes us prone to this extremely rare neuroendocrine disease.
+No point in genetic testing where we are both already beyond this stage.

 The good news is that we were told neuroendocrine pancreatic cancer is a very slow-growing cancer.
 My father has tolerated the rounds of chemotherapy well and is now just starting his radiation treatments.
 He will have an operation in the spring to remove the tumor.
 His doctors keep telling us that they are going for a “cure” which gives us reason think positive and believe there is potential for a good outcome.
 If treatment goes well my father could live for many more years.